ALTDeleted/bazaar/README.md

 ## Live Demonstration

-The E-commerce demo can be [viewed online here](https://jb-ecommerce-demo.herokuapp.com/).
+The Bazaar demo can be [viewed online here](https://bazaar-at.netlify.app/).

 Here are screenshots that show the Bazaar demo application in use.